 To acknowledge and celebrate individual and team success we have a number of programs that include informal recognition and celebration events.

-We are going to launch this year to formally celebrate Employee Appreciation Week to acknowledge the outstanding contributions UCL employees make every day through events and activities.
+We launched to celebrate Employee Appreciation Week to acknowledge the outstanding contributions UCL employees make every day through events and activities.